AbdullatifGhajar/st2scl-project/README.md

 ## How to Run

+First make sure you have `Docker` and `Minikube` installed and `Kubernetes` activated on Docker.

+First run `run init` to pull images from Docker Hub and create the Kubernetes cluster.

+Then run `run start` to start the app.

-Just run make `make run` and the app will be available at `localhost`.
+The app will be available at `localhost`.

 ## Technologies Used